Philosophy of Education

 M-PED/01 - PEDAGOGY, THEORIES OF EDUCATION AND SOCIAL EDUCATION

-- Second formative objective: comprehension of the reasons that justify the relation: education, pedagogical reflection and philosophical theorization.
-At the end of the course the student will be able to “explain” the reasons that justify this complex connection.
+The first formative object refers to the general part of the course, that is to the complex relation between education and philosophy: at the end of the course the student will be able to distinguish the reasons that justify that relation.

 Texts for the exam

-- D. Loro, Problemi educativi e pensare filosofico.
-Introduzione alla filosofia dell’educazione.
-Lecture notes 2014-2015.
-The “lecture notes” will be available at the end of the course by the stationer’s shop Ateneo, Lungadige Porta Vittoria, 37 . www.ateneovr.it .
+- D. Loro, Problemi educativi e pensare filosofico, Dispensa 2011-2012 ( The “dispensa” will be available at the end of the course by the cartoleria Ateneo, Lungadige Porta Vittoria, 37 . www.ateneovr.it ).

 Lessons will be frontal in the main, with the possibility to intervene with questions and short debates related to the themes of the day.